 - Lack of pleasure

-- Hard time getting going in the morning
+- Difficult getting up in the morning

 - Caffeine cravings

 - Inability to handle stress

 I suffered from most of these symptoms.
 I couldn’t help but think of Michael J. Fox and other Parkinson’s patients who have lost their substantia nigra, where dopamine is produced.
 I correlated their tremors to my hands shaking while trying to teach in South Africa.
 It has never been that bad since then, but I couldn’t help but think of the tremors I once had.
 Now I had figured out a huge piece of the puzzle, but there was still much left to discover.

 I discovered the last piece of the puzzle during my first year in practice.
 By this time, I was suffering from both chronic fatigue and anxiety.
 I stopped exercising during my doctoral program because I felt exhausted from the moment I woke up.
 I felt better after graduation, and I decided to go back to the gym.
 It felt so good!
 I was lifting weights, getting my heart rate up, and having fun!
 But after a few months, the fatigue crept back in.
 I started only going twice per week, then once, and then I stopped completely.
 Of course, during this whole period, I was consuming a lot of caffeine.
 I took pre-workouts before the gym, often doubling the dose.
 When I stopped going to the gym, I took them just because I needed the energy.
 Caffeine increases dopamine production, and I was hopelessly addicted to it.